Drug-eluting stent: Design

 The design of the stent includes struts, which are thin wire structures that make up the stent frame.
 The strut thickness can influence the stent's performance, with thinner struts generally being associated with lower restenosis rates and reduced thrombosis risk.

 Most DES are balloon-expandable, meaning they are mounted on a balloon catheter and expand when the balloon is inflated.
 There are also self-expanding stents, which automatically expand when deployed.
-The very first stent, introduced in 1986, was of this type.
+The first stent, introduced in 1986, was of this type.

-The stent tube mesh is initially collapsed onto the catheter—in this collapsed state, it is small enough to be passed though relatively narrow arteries and then expanded in its destination place, pushing firmly against the diseased artery wall.
+The stent tube mesh is initially collapsed onto the catheter—in this collapsed state, it is small enough to be passed through relatively narrow arteries and then expanded in its destination place, pushing firmly against the diseased artery wall.

 The pharmaceutical compounds that these stents emit are antiproliferative agents such as sirolimus, everolimus, zotarolimus, paclitaxel and biolimus.
 These drugs help prevent the arterial narrowing that can occur after stent implantation.
 These drugs are also used for other purposes, that involve moderating the immune system or treating cancer.
 They work by inhibiting cell growth.
-In DES, they are used in very small amounts and for a short time, and only in the area where the stent is placed.
+In DES, they are used in small amounts and for a short time, and only in the area where the stent is placed.

 There is a distinction between coronary stents and peripheral stents.
 While both are used to prevent the narrowing of arteries, coronary stents are specifically for the coronary arteries, while peripheral stents are for any other arteries in the body.
 Peripheral stents are mostly of the bare metal type; some peripheral DES, of the self-expanding type, are used in arteries of the legs.

 Bioresorbable DES are made of materials that can be absorbed by the body over time, potentially reducing long-term complications associated with permanent stents.

 Uses

 General background

 Atherosclerosis is a chronic disease that affects the large and medium-sized arteries.
-It is characterized by the accumulation of calcium, fats (such as cholesterol) and other substances in the innermost layer of the endothelium, a layer of cells that line the interior surface of blood vessels.
+The disease is characterized by the accumulation of calcium, fats (such as cholesterol) and other substances in the innermost layer of the endothelium, a layer of cells that line the interior surface of blood vessels.
 Atherosclerosis is considered to be the most common form of arteriosclerosis, which refers to the loss of arterial elasticity caused by thickening and stiffening of blood vessels.

 Atherosclerosis can begin as early as childhood with the development of small "fatty streaks" within arteries.
 These streaks are essentially deposits of fat.
 Over time, these initial lesions grow larger and become thicker, forming atheromas (atherosclerotic plaques).

 Drug-eluting stents (DESs) are used in the treatment of atherosclerosis in both coronary interventions and peripheral arterial interventions: